firefinancialservices/slate/source/index.md

 This means they can be tweeted, posted to Facebook, sent as a text or email - whatever method of communication you already have in place can be used.

-If an existing Fire user receives the Payment Request, they can tap it to view the details of the payment in their Fire app.
+If an existing fire.com user receives the Payment Request, they can tap it to view the details of the payment in their Personal Mobile app.
 They can then enter their PIN to pay securely.
-The payment is instant and arrives in the business Fire account immediately.
+The payment is instant and arrives in the business fire.com account immediately.

-If a non-Fire user receives the request, tapping it will bring them to a web site showing the details of the payment.
-From there they can easily go to the app store to get Fire, top it up with a card, and pay.
+If a non-fire.com user receives the request, tapping it will bring them to a web site showing the details of the payment.
+From there they can easily go to the app store to get the Personal Mobile app, top it up with a card, and pay.

 ```shell